vancodocton/dotnetCPVM/README.md

 ## Enable lock files
 Set `RestorePackagesWithLockFile` to true in `Directory.Packages.props` to enable package lock files globally. `packages.lock.json` will be auto-generated.
 Restore in lock mode need lock files to advoid unwanted upgrade from floating versions of packages.
+Lock files are needed for caching in CI server.